Which is the BEST cordless power tool brand? Dewalt? Milwaukee? Ryobi? This seems like a simple question, but the answer isn’t.

 Metabo HPT (Formerly Hitachi Power Tools)

 Downsides: Limited selection, Hitachi to Metabo HPT name-change has resulted in quite a bit of confusion.
+There’s added confusion between Metabo HPT and Metabo, as there is zero compatibility between the two brands’ cordless platforms.

-Overall: As a system, Metabo HPT offers a much smaller selection of cordless power tools than other brands.
+What I Said in 2021: As a system, Metabo HPT offers a much smaller selection of cordless power tools than other brands.
 They have quite a few competitive and compelling tools, making the brand a potentially good choice if their strengths align with particular user needs and wants.

 Notable Products: Metabo HPT’s 18V Triple Hammer impact driver remains a personal favorite.